 This is a presentation on chainsaw safety.
 Woodturners often use a chainsaw for processing green wood, and the situation we find ourselves in is not always the best – smaller, unstable blanks balanced on stumps in the driveway.
 We also might get asked by a well-meaning friend to take down a dead or dying tree.

-This presentation should give you the knowledge that a woodturner needs to safely use a chainsaw for processing logs, preparing blanks, and maybe even some introductory information to prepare you to evaluate the safety of felling a tree.
+This presentation should give you the knowledge that a woodturner needs to safely use a chainsaw for processing logs, and preparing blanks.
+(Felling trees is complex and dangerous and will not be covered in this session).

 I have previous (expired) S-212 Wildland Fire Chain Saw certificaiton.
 I also developed the chainsaw safety class and operations guide for our local Boy Scout council.
 That class and certification is used to train adults to safely help with conservation efforts (beetle kill mitigation, etc) at the scout camps.